 You can start your adventure on Loango’s pristine beach where you can cast a line; follow the sandy trails of nesting sea turtles — even watch forest elephants and the occasional hippo venture to shore.

-In September 1999, acclaimed Wildlife Conservation Society biologist, Dr J. Michael ‘Mike’ Fay set out on the MegaTransect, a 15-month, epic expedition that saw his team of pygmy trackers and carriers trek 3220-kilometres [2000 miles] from the Republic of the Congo’s Nouabalé-Ndoki National Park through Gabon’s interior to the West African coast.
+In September 1999, acclaimed Wildlife Conservation Society biologist, Dr J. Michael ‘Mike’ Fay set out on the MegaTransect, an epic 15-month expedition that saw his team of pygmy trackers and carriers trek 3220-kilometres [2000 miles] from the Republic of the Congo’s Nouabalé-Ndoki National Park through Gabon’s interior to the West African coast.

 As they trudged and hacked through endless mangrove swamps, leech-infested headwaters and impenetrable rainforests, Fay gathered important ecological field data for his research.
 All-day and throughout the night.
 Using a GPS device and a simple spool of string that connected him to a Fieldranger, he meticulously created a snapshot of the region’s rich biodiversity from animal tracks, scat piles and compost — other times from arboreal monkey sightings and droppings of seeds.
 Untouched ecosystems that revealed important narratives along an unbroken tract.
 Yet Fay’s most significant finding was at Langoué baï in the region where Ivindo National Park now lies — “Africa’s Last Living Eden” as he had coined it.
 An ancient forest clearing that had been carved over the centuries by forest elephants and prized by wildlife for its saline-rich minerals.
 Like Noah’s Ark after the great flood; nirvana teeming with endemic flora and a gathering of Gabon’s wild forest creatures.
 Unfazed troops of western lowland gorillas.
 Scores of monkeys.
 Herds of elephants with tusks never destined for Africa’s illicit ivory trade.